per week per student

 Music Theory for Intermediate Students | Trinity College of Music | Grade 2 to Grade 5

-Students will have the opportunity to tailor this course to their current level of understanding in music theory, choosing to learn one of the four grades of increasing difficulty from Trinity College of Music, London.
-Each grade covers different topics in music theory—ranging from time signatures and scales to minor keys and chord progression.
-Perfect for students who already have a rudimentary understanding of music theory, any one of the grades (based on your current knowledge) will be taught by expert performer and educator Jason Quadros over a period of 22 weeks.
+Students will have the opportunity to tailor this course to their current level of understanding in music theory, choosing between four course outlines of increasing difficulty from Trinity College of Music, London.
+Each course covers different topics in music theory—ranging from time signatures and scales to minor keys and chord progression.
+Perfect for students who already have a rudimentary understanding of music theory, this course is taught by expert performer and educator Jason Quadros over a period of 22 weeks.

 In this course, students are welcome to choose the direction of their learning depending on their existing level of knowledge in music theory.
 Lessons from grades 2 through 5 from Trinity College of Music, London are offered by experienced performer and music educator, Jason Quadros.
 Each student in this course will benefit from Mr. Quadros’ extensive education and experience in instrumental music and music theory, providing each student with the information they need to grow as musicians.
 See below for details on each grade.